 University approved off campus private accommodation

-All of the student share properties on Plymouth StudentPad have been inspected by a member of the Residence Life team, to ensure that they are suitable for our students.
+All of the student houses on Plymouth StudentPad have been inspected by a member of the Accommodation team, to ensure that they are suitable for our students.
 This is the only way to find University approved properties.

-If you are a prospective student of University of Plymouth, or currently studying here, we can guide you in your search for private accommodation.Start your search for private accommodation using our service
+If you are a prospective student of the University of Plymouth, or currently studying here, we can guide you in your search for private housing.Start your search for private housing using our service